ravidox/Research-Paper-Poster-Competition/README.md

 ->24th - poster submission deadline
 ->25th - Final presentation round
 # => Please add your name, phone no, email id and topic name below this:
+Ravi Shankar ,9470846203 , ravi.shankar@ssi.edu.in ,Topic: Privacy and people's perception about it